Internet Accuracy ProjectInternet Accuracy Project

 While the summertime heat index chart combines the effects of high air temperatures with high humidity levels to reach its "feels like" temperature, wind chill charts combine the effects of low air temperatures with wind speed to attain the wintertime "feels like" temperature.

-Exposure to low wind chills can be life threatening to both humans and animals alike, so when venturing outdoors when wind chill temperatures are low, it is imperative that you dress in multiple layers of warm clothing, wear a warm hat, keep dry at all times, and try to stay out of the wind.
+If precautions are not taken when venturing outdoors, cold temperatures and low wind chills can result in frost bite, and lead to hypothermia.
+Exposure to low wind chills can be life threatening to both humans and animals alike.
+So when going outdoors when wind chill temperatures are low, it is imperative that you dress in multiple layers of warm clothing, wear a warm hat, keep dry at all times, and try to stay out of the wind.
 Although all exposed skin should be covered, the most vulnerable parts of the body are the extremities such as fingers, toes, ears, and the nose, so it is crucial that these areas be protected from exposure to the cold air and wind.
 In extreme cold, it's best to cover your mouth to protect your lungs from the bitter cold, and wear a warm pair of mittens since they offer better protection than gloves.

 NOTE: The threshold for Wind Chill temperatures is normally considered temperatures at or below 50 degrees Fahrenheit and wind speeds above 3 miles per hour.
 Wind Chill temperatures also assume no impact from the sun (i.e., a clear night sky), since bright sunshine may increase the Wind Chill temperature by as much as 10 to 18 degrees Fahrenheit.